PWM Vs. MPPT Solar Charge Controller

 What Is A Solar Charge Controller?

 A solar charge controller is a device that regulates the incoming solar energy in one way or the other to charge a battery.
-There are several different types of solar charge controllers, but PWM and MPPT are the most common two.
+There are several different types of solar charge controllers, but PWM and MPPT are the two most common types.

 What Is A PWM Solar Charge Controller?

 PWM solar charge controllers make use of a technology called pulse width modulation.
-Pulse width modulation works by turning rapidly connecting and disconnecting the power source to the load.
-PWM charge controllers control how much time the switch is spent on to regulate the amount of power.
+Pulse width modulation works by rapidly connecting and disconnecting the power source to the load.
+So, PWM charge controllers control how much power is delivered to the battery by controlling how much time the solar panel and battery pack are connected.

 What Is An MPPT Solar Charge Controller?